• blogangle-right

 • Both functions help management guide business operations and decision-making in order to achieve the company’s objectives.

-• Both functions rely on automated and preventive measures to avoid incidents such as a data breach and ensure organizational integrity and resilience.
+• Both functions rely on security automation and AI and preventive measures to avoid incidents such as a data breach and ensure organizational integrity and resilience.

 What are the differences between compliance and risk management?

-While they share similar purposes, compliance and risk management differ in their focus and approach in a number of ways, including:
+While they share similar purposes, compliance and risk management differ in their focus, scope, and approach in a number of ways.
+These differences are outlined in the table below.

-• Compliance management primarily deals with meeting external requirements imposed by laws, regulations, standards, or customers, whereas risk management encompasses a broader spectrum of potential threats and uncertainties, including those arising from internal and external sources.
+Focus Primarily deals with meeting external requirements imposed by laws, regulations, standards, or customers.
+Encompasses a broader spectrum of potential threats and uncertainties, including those arising from internal and external sources.

-• Compliance management tends to be more prescriptive, with specific guidelines and regulations dictating required actions, while risk management involves more custom and strategic decision-making to anticipate and mitigate potential risks that are unique to the organization and its objectives.
+Approach Tends to be more prescriptive, with specific guidelines and regulations dictating required actions.
+Involves more custom and strategic decision-making to anticipate and mitigate potential risks that are unique to the organization and its objectives.

-• Compliance management often involves a reactive approach, with a focus on pursuing certifications and compliance after regulatory bodies or customers request it, while risk management emphasizes proactive identification and management of uncertainties to prevent adverse impacts on organizational objectives.
+Strategy Often involves a reactive approach, with a focus on pursuing certifications and compliance after regulatory bodies or customers request it.
+Emphasizes proactive identification and management of uncertainties to prevent adverse impacts on organizational objectives.

 Is compliance a subset of risk management or vice versa?